-During the fiscal year ended February 28, 2023, the Audit Committee met three times; the Nominating Committee did not meet.
+During the fiscal year ended February 29, 2024, the Audit Committee met three times; the Nominating Committee did not meet.
 Board role in risk oversight The board, as a whole, considers risk management issues as part of its general oversight responsibilities throughout the year at regular board meetings, through regular reports that have been developed by management, in consultation with the board and its counsel.
 These reports address certain investment, valuation, liquidity and compliance matters.
-The board also may receive special written reports or presentations on a variety of risk issues (e.g., COVID-19 related issues), either upon the board's request or upon the investment manager's initiative.
+The board also may receive special written reports or presentations on a variety of risk issues, either upon the board's request or upon the investment manager's initiative.
 In addition, the Audit Committee of the board meets regularly with the investment manager's internal audit group to review reports on their examinations of functions and processes within Franklin Templeton that affect the Fund.